Yaswanth-917/Java-FullStack-Notes/Core Java Notes/Language_Fundamentals/Language Fundamentals.md

 }
 ```
 **Conclusions:**
-* All 53 reserved words in java contains only lower case alphabet symbols.
+* *All 53 reserved words* in java contains only *lower case alphabet symbols*.
-* In java, we have only new keyword and there is no delete keyword because, destruction of useless objects is the responsibilty of garbage collector.
+* In java, we have only new keyword and there is no delete keyword because, *destruction of useless objects* is the *responsibilty of garbage collector*.
 * The following are new keyowrds in java:
     * strictfp - version 1.2
     * assert - version 1.4